 Latent Fingerprint Interoperability Survey

-Information collected will provide critical data on several areas:
+The LFIOS collected critical data in several areas:

 - The types and functions of fielded AFIS systems in state and local agencies

 - The current policy agreements among jurisdictions to permit the sharing, exchange and searching of latent fingerprints electronically